DerekCresswell/CSC207-Course-Notes/interfaces/Readme.md

 }
 ```

-As is, this is perfectly fun (but very boring) extension of the `ArrayList`.
+As is, this is a perfectly fun, but very boring, extension of the `ArrayList`.
 Let's add some dialogue to the `contains` method so we know what we are searching for.
 Remember from [above](#notifier-example), we must override the `contains` method to achieve this.
 Setting up just the signature of the method we have: